vackosar/vackosar.github.io/_posts/2024-02-20-Synthetic-Data-for-LLM-Training.md

 Garbage-in implies garbage-out.
 The more complex the data to generate or the more distant to the real training data, the harder it is to synthesize the correct data to train on.

 In some problems, verification is easier than generation, so you can remove the invalid data from the generated data.
 For example, the goal may be to generate a program function that passes an executable set of tests.
 In this case, verifying that the generated sum is correct is very easy.
+Another example could be playing chess.

 [Constitutional AI](https://arxiv.org/abs/2212.08073) uses an LLM to label synthetically generated responses to follow specific rules (constitution about harm, bias, and more).